Papa Johns Logo

 Papa John's Pizza Logo 1984-1995

-The designers kept the shape of the inverted arch: they completely circled the geometric figure with a thin green line.
+The designers kept the inverted arch shape, completely circling the geometric figure with a thin green line.
 All lettering is red.
-The central letters, as before, are much larger than those on the right and left.
-This makes the emblem stand out from the rest.
+The central letters, as before, are much larger than those on the right and left, making the emblem stand out from the rest.
 The font in the phrase “Papa John’s” also did not change: there were bold characters in upper case without serifs.

 1995 – 2019